-We are the Manager of BNZ KiwiSaver and our role is to decide how to invest the assets of the funds in BNZ KiwiSaver.
-We currently use the skills and experience of an investment consultant to choose a range of underlying investment managers who ultimately choose the underlying investments the Funds invest in.
+We are the Manager of BNZ KiwiSaver and our role is to decide how to invest the assets of BNZ KiwiSaver.
+We appoint a range of underlying investment managers who ultimately choose the underlying investments the Funds invest in.

 The Funds can invest directly in securities or by investing in underlying investment funds managed by us or underlying investment managers.
 The underlying investment managers can be added to, removed or changed at any time without prior notice.